Orchestrator#

 Initialize the Clients#

-To establish a connection with each database, we need to initialize a new SmartRedis client for each Orchestrator.
+To establish a connection with each Orchestrators, we need to initialize a new SmartRedis Client for each.

 Step 1: Initialize ConfigOptions#